peterkwkwan/Programming_Theory/react.md

 <div ref={someRef} />
 ```

-**Ref.current properties**
+Notes:

+- _Refs will persist between renders of your component_
+- does NOT cause re-renders of your components when they change
+- ref is an OBJECT that contains a `current` property

+**Ref.current**

-The ref value differs depending on where it is used:
+The current value differs depending on where it is used:

 - when used in HTML element, `React.createRef()` receives the underlying DOM element as its **current** property
 - if used on class component, receives the **mounted** instance of the component as its **current** property